kangaskahn/night-carousel-plus/README.md

 ![Night Carousel Plus Screenshot](assets/img/ocpscreen.png)

 ## To-Do:
-- Fix bug that adds slashes before quotes in carousel template

 - Adjust query ordering or allow for custom ordering of some kind
 - Feel free to submit ideas!

 #### v1.1.4
 - Fixed bug that displayed PHP notice when carousel did not exist.
+- Fixed bug that adds slashes before quotes in carousel template

 v1.1.3
 - Changed name for WordPress Plugin manager